 Butter: Nutrition Facts and Benefits

-Whether you’re melting it into mouthwatering mashed potatoes or mixing it into your favorite birthday cake batter, butter is a staple in many refrigerators and dining tables around the world.
+Whether you’re melting it into mouthwatering mashed potatoes or mixing it into your favorite birthday cake batter, butter is a fixture in many refrigerators and dining tables around the world.
 From salted and unsalted, to whipped and clarified, butter can bring that extra burst of flavor to our favorite foods.

 Butter Nutrition Facts